codio-content/Flode-Introduction_to_Flode/.guides/content/The--Input--block-a77d.md

 - For each value you expect to receive, use a single Input block.
 - You can see the input values in the variable list.
 This is explained in the 'Console & Variables' section.
-- You can enter test data into each Input block by doube-clicking.
+- You can enter test data into each Input block by double-clicking.
 - Each Input block gets an automatically assigned variable name, `input0`, `input1`, `input2` etc.

 ## Test data